csipapicsa/Advanced-Robotics---Project-1/README.md

 # AR - P1
  Advanced Robotics - Project 1

+TODO:
+implement a backwards and turn 120 degrees add can arms add BFS with pushing can forward

 Plan Thursday 12/09:
 Further calibrate new wheel placement.
 Changes thresholds for the 1 sensor line follow.